-During winter and extreme cold weather, as snow covers the landscape it is transformed into something that at times resembles an alien planet.
+During winter and extreme cold weather, as inches of snow covers the landscape it is transformed into something that at times resembles an alien planet.
 Taking in these views can make trekking in the snow feel worth it.

 Camping in these conditions isn’t for everyone, which helps adventures enjoy the tranquil stillness of winter.
 Winter is also a great time for stargazing.
 And of course, there are fewer bugs!